 11. The Receptive

 This book, like culture, is an assemblage of texts indeed.
 Like culture, it is a mediator that evokes tension and requires engagement.
-It is about a particular place called Dagbon.
-People live there.
+It is about a particular place called Dagbon and the people who live there.
 Making the book was an exercise in objectification.
 Reading it is an exercise in influence and participation, in the anxiety of openness and the acceptance of alternatives.
 Like culture, it is something that needs to be shared.
 Take a small part of it to share with others, from other perspectives on life, in the same way that Kissmal imagined.
 You are going on a journey, and you are going to meet a great man.
 Alhaji Ibrahim Father Drummer based his life and ethics in an institutionalized complex of art, family, politics, history, and community.
 In Dagbon there are people being trained to carry it on.
-For us in our time, it does not move the same way: the whole thing is spiritual.
-But it is accessible, because the essence of our Father Drummer’s traditional sensibility, and the essence of his humanity, is a continuing moral focus that links character to culture.
+For us in our time, it does not move the same way: the thing is internal and spiritual, yet its creative complement tends outward.
+It is accessible because the essence of our Father Drummer’s traditional sensibility, the essence of his humanity, is a continuing moral focus that links character to culture.
 Thus did he align himself with the creative forces in life.